vJoeyz/attributes/packages/cms/cmsselect/README.md

 # `cmsselect` Attribute

-Populate elements based on a source.
+Populate Select elements based on a CMS source.